 Ever wish someone listened to you as a child?
-York's Children's Studies program focuses on the experiences, knowledge and concerns of children.
+Our Children's Studies program focuses on the experiences, knowledge and concerns of children.
 You will learn ethnographic techniques specific to children and their cultures.
 You'll analyze children's voices in contemporary and historical contexts and gain an understanding of the human condition from the child's perspective.
 You'll also participate in community-based partnerships and be encouraged to take part in advocacy work.

 Children's Studies explores global childhood experiences in philosophical and social terms and their personal, societal and human consequences.
 Attention is paid to the nature and significance of children's culture – distinguishing between culture created by adults for children and the culture of children themselves.
 You will learn how to engage children, discern children's voices in historical and cultural contexts and come to understand the human condition from their perspective.